juangallostra/Landscape-generator/README.md

 - Let the user play with the parametres of the landscape
 - Command line arguments / GUI
 - Documentation
-- It would be nice to have a tool to preview and organize the selected colors (The obtained classes from the search now implement a method, ```draw()```, which draws the Pattern, Color or Palette)
+- It would be nice to have a tool to preview and organize the selected colors (The obtained classes from the search now implement a method, ```draw()```, which draws the Pattern, Color or Palette it is called on)

 ## Possible sources for color palettes